unknown07724/MediaDown/README.md

 # MediaDown
-MediaDown is a wiki engine based on Markdown, making it so that it is easier to make wikis, read the markdown docs for more information
+MediaDown is a wiki engine based on Markdown, making it so that it is easier to make wikis, read the markdown docs for more information on how to edit stuff

-## MediaDown Docs
-### Infobozes
-infoboxes are major elements in mediadown